Basketball Offense - Zone Offense

 1. Beat the defense up the floor.

-If it is your team's offensive style, fast-break and push the ball up the floor as quickly as possible, before the defensive zone can get set.
+If it is your team's offensive style, fast-break and push the ball up the floor as quickly as possible, before the defense can get set.

 2. Full-court press on defense